nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 ### To the main thing

-After coffee today, my creative tap flows.
-The disappointment had passed it seems.
+After coffee today, my creative tap flowed.
+The disappointment had passed it seemed.
 What I did first was to modify the code for the draggable navbar to make multiple elements draggable.
 It didn't work.

 Stackoverflow to the rescue.
 I found an answer to the same question I had.
 Apparently, the method I used for the nav bar only works for a single element, there's no way around it.